OrderLab/OKLib/README.md

 instrument_class_allmethods=
 exclude_class_list=
 ```
-#### 3.2 Test case config
+#### 4.2 Test case config

-> :checkered_flag: For Artifact Evaluation: you can skip this part since we already prepared related recipes under `conf/samples/`.
+> :checkered_flag: For Artifact Evaluation: you can skip this subsection as well, since we already prepared the related recipes under `conf/samples/`.

-Users need to prepare a list of test cases and fix commit.
-Note that configurations in recipes of test cases override system configurations.
-In other words if you need customizing for a specific case, you can re-config in the case config.
+Oathkeeper leverages regression tests to infer semantic rules.
+Users should
+provide recipes about these test cases.
+Note that such test case configurations
+override the target system configurations.

 For example, to perform analysis for [ZOOKEEPER-1754](https://issues.apache.org/jira/browse/ZOOKEEPER-1754).